-His theme of “aspiration” was clear from the beginning, throughout the speech and hammered home in his conclusion.
+Then, his theme of “aspiration” was clear from the beginning.
+And, of course it was there throughout his speech and he hammered home in his conclusion.
+No problems there.

-He made good use of position takers such as:
+He also made good use of position takers, such as:

-Not this…but that phrases were also used well with some repetition for added effect:
+And, he also used some not this…but that phrases pretty well, with some repetition for added effect:

 “So in place of those meaningless targets–we will introduce powerful incentives.
 In place of centralisation–I will devolve power.
 In place of expensive Quangos–we will trust people.”

-This turn of phrase is very Cameroon.
-And it shows how the new government is joining up its communications across the various departments.
+This turn of phrase is very reminiscent of the David Cameron new society speech.
+Of course this shows just how the new government is joining up its communications across the various departments.
 But there’s an issue.

 Many of the Whitehall speech writing staff are still conditioned to the old government.
-In the Minister’s conclusion we heard:
+Thus, in the Minister’s conclusion we heard: